Science Barge

-The Science Barge is a floating urban farm and environmental education center that has been docked in Yonkers, New York, USA since late 2008.
-The Barge grows crops using a hydroponic greenhouse powered by solar panels, wind turbines, and biofuels.
+The Science Barge is a floating urban farm and environmental education center that has been docked in Yonkers, New York, United States, since late 2008.

+The barge grows crops using a hydroponic greenhouse powered by solar panels, wind turbines, and biofuels.
 The crops in the greenhouse are irrigated by captured rainwater and desalinated river water.
 Food is grown without carbon emissions, no agricultural waste is discharged into the watershed and no pesticides are used.

-The Science Barge is also a public education tool and hosts school groups from Westchester, New York City and the greater New York area visiting during the week, and the general public on weekends.
-From 2006–2008, the Science Barge docked for periods of two months at each of six stops along the Manhattan waterfront with the goal of educating the public on urban sustainable agriculture.
+The Science Barge is also a public education tool and hosts school groups from Westchester County, as well as New York City, and the greater New York area visiting during the week, and the general public on weekends.

+From 2006 to 2008, the barge docked for periods of two months at each of six stops along the Manhattan waterfront with the goal of educating the public on urban sustainable agriculture.